 Cats may throw-up substances that their stomachs cannot process effectively.
-Cat eat grass, for example.
+Cats eat grass, for example.
 Cats do not have the right enzymes to process grass, so they’ll usually regurgitate it.
-Some specialists believe cats eat grass on purpose to help dislodge fur, bones, or features from their stomach.
+Some specialists believe cats eat grass on purpose to help dislodge fur, bones, or features from their stomachs.

 So, cats throw up for a bunch of reasons – not just because they are physically ill.
 Nevertheless, if it’s happening regularly, you should investigate what’s going on.